Grand Orient of Poland

 The Grand Orient of Poland (Polish: Wielki Wschód Polski) is a Masonic grand lodge in Poland.
 It is a member of the European Masonic Association (EMA/AME), in the continental or liberal branch of Freemasonry.

 Grand Orient of Poland was established on February 26, 1784 on the basis of a patent granted by the Grand Orient of France.
-In its first phase of his functioning, it was active until the beginning of the 19th century, when Freemasonry in the Polish lands occupied by Russia (under Russian partition) at that time was forbidden by the Russian Tsar.
+In its first phase of his functioning, it was active until the beginning of the 19th century, when Freemasonry in the Polish lands occupied by The Russian Empire (under Russian partition) at that time was forbidden by the Russian Tsar.